Ruwanthalankeshwara17/integrate_dotnetcore_identityserver4/README.md

 ## Quick Started

 1. Checkout the code.
-2. Open a cmd inside the folder where you cloned the code.
+2. Open a cmd inside the 'identity' folder where you cloned the code.
 3. Run 'dotnet run --project ./Identity.csproj' or 'dotnet run'
 4. Open a browser and type 'https://localhost:5000'